Skip to main content

 Professor Marina Jirotka

-Marina Jirotka is Professor of Human Centred Computing in the Department of Computer Science at the University of Oxford.
-Her expertise involves co-producing user and community requirements and human computer interaction, particularly for collaborative systems (CSCW).
-She has been at the forefront of recent work in Responsible Innovation in the UK and the European Union.
-She leads an interdisciplinary research group investigating the responsible development of technologies that are more responsive to societal acceptability and desirability.
-Her current projects involve a range of topics in Responsible Research and Innovation (RRI): she leads the Responsible Innovation initiative for Quantum Technologies; Co-PI on EPSRC Digital Economy TIPS project, Emancipating Users Against Algorithmic Biases for a Trusted Digital Economy (UnBias); and co-directing the development of an Observatory for Responsible Research and Innovation in ICT (ORBIT) that will provide RRI services to ICT researchers.
+Marina Jirotka is Professor of Human Centred Computing.
+Her expertise involves co-producing user and community requirements and human computer interaction, particularly for collaborative systems.
+She has been at the forefront of recent work in responsible innovation in the UK and the EU, and she leads the Responsible Technology Institute, an interdisciplinary research group focussed on the responsible development of technologies.
 Marina is a Chartered IT Professional of the British Computer Society and sits on the ICT Ethics Specialist Group committee.
-She has published widely in international journals and conferences on e-Research, Human Computer Interaction, Computer Supported Cooperative Work and Requirements Engineering.
+She has published widely in international journals and conferences on e-Research, Human Computer Interaction, Computer Supported Cooperative Work, and Requirements Engineering.

 Professor Marta Kwiatkowska